palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 Paul Marrapese’s [Wireshark Dissector](https://github.com/pmarrapese/iot/tree/master/p2p/dissector) appears to be woefully outdated with regards to the Yi Technology fork, the differences introduced here are actually quite extensive.
 The `MSG_NOTICE_TO_EX` message is particularly worth noting, it allows sending a JSON payload to the device that will trigger various commands.
 Judging by its [“fancy” authentication mechanism](https://luke-m.xyz/camera/p3.md#msg-notice-to-ex-message) this message is meant to be sent by Yi servers only.
 Before you get too excited: Yi firmware doesn’t seem to actually parse the JSON payload, it merely extracts the `command` value via substring matching and ignores the rest.

-This fork also introduced a V2 message header variant that starts with `F2` magic instead of `F1`.
+This fork also introduced a V2 message header variant that starts with `F2` magic byte instead of `F1`.
 While the only message actually sent with this message header seems to be `MSG_DEV_WAKEUP_REQ`, the device will allow any message to start with it.
 The V2 message header adds 24 bytes to the original 4 byte message header, the message header is then:

 * Magic number (1 byte, `F2`)
 * Message type (1 byte)